Dirt track racing: Pure Stock

 These are Full-bodied cars with very few changes allowed from the factory models sold for general use on the streets.
-Changes can be limited to a certain type tire, making some parts of the car stronger to withstand the punishment of racing and so forth.
+Changes can be limited to a certain type of tire, making some parts of the car stronger to withstand the punishment of racing and so forth.
 All cars used on the race track are required to have a full set of Roll Cages and safety harnesses to protect the drivers.
-Some tracks have what they call Hornets which are smaller unibody cars with 4 cylinder engines, that must be pretty much as they left the factory except for the roll cage.
+Some tracks have what they call Hornets which are smaller unibody cars with 4-cylinder engines, that must be pretty much as they left the factory except for the roll cage.
 These would also be considered Pure Stock, but not full sized.

 Street Stock

 These are also Full-bodied cars but can have changes to the frame, engines, tires and some changes to the suspension.
 They have to have bodies shaped like the actual cars that are used on the street direct from the factory.
 As with the Pure Stocks cars, all are required to have a full set of Roll Cages and safety harnesses to protect the drivers.